-2. Improves Creativity
+2. Improves creativity

-A 2012 study published by psychologists from the University of Utah and University of Kansas showed 50% improvement in creativity in just four days for people who went hiking and interacted with nature, free of electronic devices.
+A 2012 study published by psychologists from the University of Utah and the University of Kansas showed a 50% improvement in creativity in just four days for people who went hiking and interacted with nature, free of electronic devices.

-Experts always said that having a positive relationship and being in nature more often is very healthy for your mental and physical well-being.
+Experts always say that having a positive relationship and being in nature more often is very healthy for your mental and physical well-being.
 Scientists didn’t confirm those claims scientifically until these recent studies were done.

 3. Hiking and Stress

 Most people with pectus excavatum experience image dissatisfaction and lowered self-confidence.
 Body image can affect mental well-being negatively.
-A study has stated that negative attitudes and feelings toward body image can influence suicidal ideation than depression and hopelessness.
+A study has stated that negative attitudes and feelings toward body image can influence suicidal ideation more than depression and hopelessness.